Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ![Change process priority](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/ChangeProcessPriority.png "[Change process priority]")

-The *Change process priority* core action is used to change the preconfigured priority of the process while the process is already running, whereby the new process priority is multiplied with the original process priority.
+The *Change process priority* core action is used to change the preconfigured priority of the process while the process is already running.
+The new process priority is multiplied with the original process priority.
 For example, the original process priority is 5, and you enter a 6 as new priority in the transition.
 After that, the process is running with priority 30.
 The data runs via the *loop_through* input port into the process action and is output via the *p* output port without any changes.
 The data is only output when data has also been incoming via the *priority* input port.
 In contrast to the [Manipulate process priority](#manipulate-process-priority) core action, here you define the new priority by an input port.
 This means that the priority is set dynamically and can be determined within the process, for example, when a certain event occurs or certain data is determined within the process.